mccoderpy/discord.py/docs/api.rst

     .. attribute:: remove_role

-        This will remove the :attr:`StreamIntegration.role` from the user when their subscription is finished.
+        This will remove the :attr:`Integration.role` from the user when their subscription is finished.

     .. attribute:: kick